y0y0-0/Blind-SQL-Injection/README.md

 However, when SQLMap is unable to automatically identify injection points, there remains a need for efficient data extraction from manually detected vulnerabilities.

-To address this, I developed a tool that utilizes the SQLMap API, enabling automated data extraction from injection points identified manually by the tester.
+To address this, I developed a tool that utilizes the SQLMap API enabling automated data extraction from injection points identified manually by the tester.

 ## Getting started
 ```bash